 Sports Hernia Surgery

 The surgery aims to reinforce the lower abdominal wall and repair torn soft tissue structures.
-Open repair or keyhole surgery with or without mesh reinforcements strengthen the wall.
-Success rates are 60-80%, with no difference found between open or keyhole surgery.
-Generally, it takes three months to recover from surgery for a sports hernia.
+Open repair or keyhole surgery with or without mesh reinforcements strengthens the wall.
+Success rates are about 90%, with little difference found between open and keyhole surgery.
+However, we usually favour keyhole surgery due to faster recovery and a slightly higher success rate according to studies.

 Other Frequently Asked Questions about Sportsman’s Hernia: